 How Does Menopause Affect the Brain?

-A woman’s personality may change as the range of emotions she faces may threaten her sense of balance and well-being.
+A woman can experience personality changes during menopause as the range of emotions she faces may threaten her sense of balance and well-being.
 Some signs may be very uncharacteristic of her, which may be changes that are stressful to accept.

 Confused by these irrational, extreme and constantly fluctuating mood changes, menopausal women may feel angry, experience emotional outbursts like crying, be burdened by feelings of guilt, or sometimes even be disconnected from their emotional self.

-Even though these changes are temporary, while these are ongoing, however, these may cause great worry, panic, and even disrupt the relationships they have with the people around them.
+Even though these changes are temporary, they may cause great worry, panic, and even disrupt the relationships they have with the people around them.
 Understanding the connection between menopause and panic attacks, along with other unexpected emotional experiences, can help affected women and their loved ones better navigate this critical stage in life and the changes it brings.

 How Can Women Combat the Physical, Mental and Emotional Effects of Menopause?